 Captain Tony's, an eco-conscious boat tour operator, offers three water transport routes connecting popular waterfront destinations.

-The Red Route connects The Souk, The Ritz-Carlton, and Fairmont Bab Al Bahr within Khor Al Maqta (AED 25 per person, children under six free, no pre-booking).
+The Red Route connects The Souk, The Ritz-Carlton, and Fairmont Bab Al Bahr within Khor Al Maqta (AED 25 per person).